-Prior to each ordinary meeting of the Council, the general manager may arrange a pre-3.33 meeting briefing session to brief Councillors on business to be considered at the meeting.
+3.33 Prior to each ordinary meeting of the Council, the general manager may arrange a premeeting briefing session to brief Councillors on business to be considered at the meeting.
 Pre-meeting briefing sessions may also be held for extraordinary meetings of the Council and meetings of committees of the Council.